erkexzcx/rrmultivoice/README.md

 Processor       : ARMv7 Processor rev 5 (v7l)
 ```

-Since now you know the architecture, you can download an appropriate binary for your robot CPU from here: <insert_latest_release_link>
+Since now you know the architecture, you can download an appropriate binary for your robot CPU from here: https://github.com/erkexzcx/rrmultivoice/releases/latest

 Recommended place to put binary file is `/mnt/data/rrmultivoice`.